Press Release announcing "Are You an Echo"

 March 11, 2017.
 "I have read it many times, and am astonished by the story it tells, the beauty of the poetry, and the path taken to get it to publication."—Sally Bender, "Sals Fiction Addiction" blog.
 Blog Review.

 March 14, 2017. 「みすゞの愛情、米にもこだま 詩の絵本出版 排除広がるなか「やさしさに共感」（“Love for Misuzu Even Echoes in the U.S.: a Picture Book Containing Her Poems Is Published, Amidst Growing Exclusionism, Attraction to Her ‘Kindness’”)—Mayumi Ujioka in the Asahi Shimbun.
 Only in Japanese.
-Article.
+Here are links to the Article, a shorter digital version, and an English translation.

 May 25-29, 2016, Three illustrations from Are You an Echo? displayed in the illustrators’ gallery at the Asian Festival of Chldren’s Content, Singapore